ceejbot/galls-law/webrebels.md

 # [fit] how do people use your service?
 # [fit] measure performance

-^ For us, this was also a chance to find out what people were actually doing with the registry & how long each operation took.
-Find the hot spots.
+^ Log everything, count everything, generate metrics for everything.
+This is especially awesome if you're looking at a big legacy system that nobody understands any more.
+This also lets you identify your hot spots so you can isolate them.

 ---

 # [fit] second step
 # [fit] divide & conquer

-^ Now that you have data, replace a piece of your monolith.
+^ Now that you have data & know what's most on fire, replace a piece of your monolith.
 Don't rewrite the whole thing.
 Rewrite a simple piece.
 Here's what our next steps looked like.

 ---